kyriacospap/ReinforcementTetris/README.md

 Variation Names and what is exactly used in each case, is hopefully explained thoroughly in the Dissertation Document 😄

 The main environment use was tetrisActions.py

-The main folder used was Variation B agents
+The main folder used was Variation B agents.

 Variation A and C make use of the tetris.py file and tetrisb.py which correspond to the full and small board respectively.